-Full Planning - where they will look after every element, from creating and managing your budget, sourcing suppliers, planning all the details and managing the wedding day itself.
+Where they will look after every element, from creating and managing your budget, sourcing suppliers, planning all the details and managing the wedding day itself.

-On the day Coordination - where they will get involved c.4-6 weeks before the wedding date and will take over liaising with suppliers from that point, they will create a wedding schedule and deliver it on the day itself.
+Where they will get involved c.4-6 weeks before the wedding date and will take over liaising with suppliers from that point, they will create a wedding schedule and deliver it on the day itself.

-Partial Planning - a more bespoke service that is tailored to your needs and timeline depending on when we are brought on board.
+A more bespoke service that is tailored to your needs and timeline depending on when we are brought on board.

 The average wedding takes 300+ hours to plan, but it isn’t just time that a Planner provides.
 A Planner will bring experience - experience of how to plan different types of weddings, how to style them, which suppliers to use, how to make the best use of your budget.
 A Planner as with all suppliers have costs to cover and due to the amount of time it takes to plan a wedding, a good Planner will only take a certain number of weddings a year to ensure the best service is given to each couple.